BluBloos/Portable-Programming-Language/README.md

 }
 ```

 As is clear, the language is very C-like.
-For C and Java programmers (and potentially others), there will little to no learning curve.
+For C and Java programmers (and potentially others), there will be little to no learning curve.

 # Foreword

-This project is still in heavy development.
-The language is still being designed, as is the compiler to support the language.
+This project is still in heavy development...the language is still being designed, as is the compiler to support the language.

-At the time of writing, the compiler is not even "complete".
-Which is to say - it is not possible to take a PPL source file, run the compiler on it, and produce a working executable for the desired target machine.
+At the time of writing, the compiler is not "complete".
+It is not possible to take a PPL source file, run the compiler on it, and produce a working executable for the desired target machine.
 All that is possible at the moment is to run unit and integration tests for components of the compiler.

 See https://github.com/BluBloos/Portable-Programming-Language/wiki for devlogs.